The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/skills-overview.md

 ### **Chain Stratagem**

 * Raid buff: Increases the crit rate of attacks against the target by 10% for 20s.
+* Grants Impact Imminent, allowing the use of Baneful Impaction.
 * Stacks additively with your base critical chance and with other crit rate buffs (e.g. Battle Litany).
 * Use during the opener, then use on cooldown.
 Only delay its usage if your group is coordinating raid buffs for optimization.